MicrosoftDocs/windows-dev-docs/hub/apps/get-started/index.md

 ## Cross-platform options

-WinUI 3 also serves as the basis for cross-platform technologies that provide great native Windows experiences using a variety of coding languages.
-These frameworks harness the power of WinUI 3 on Windows, while also enabling execution on other operating systems.
+WinUI 3 and UWP XAML also serves as the basis for cross-platform technologies that provide great native Windows experiences using a variety of coding languages.
+These frameworks harness the power of WinUI 3 or UWP XAML on Windows, while also enabling execution on other operating systems.

 ### [.NET MAUI](#tab/net-maui)